Climate change

 The significant role of our value chain

-The emissions of our value chain (Scope 3) make up nearly 90% of all our fossil-based greenhouse gas emissions.
+The emissions of our value chain (Scope 3) make up over 90% of all our fossil-based greenhouse gas emissions.
 A significant portion of the emissions in our value chain is attributable to the production of the raw materials we purchase, the further processing and transport of the products we sell and the disposal of products at the end of their life cycle.
-Reducing these emissions is more challenging for us than reducing emissions from our own mills.